Skip to content

 Now, create a Measure to using DAX ALLSELECTED function and in that measure do sum of ‘Sales’ column.

-According to ALLSELECTED definition, by default it returns the sum of total sales of all rows and after filters returns the sum of applied filters values, let’s have a look below two screen shots.
+According to the ALLSELECTED definition, by default, it returns the sum of the total sales for all rows, and after applying filters, it returns the sum of the values that match the applied filters.
+Let’s take a look at the two screenshots below.

 Without filter ALLSELECTED DAX function